L3P3/lui/README.md

 Function | Description
 --- | ---
 `init(Body):void` | This mounts the body once, you give it the so-to-say body component.
 But unlinke actual components, you return the props for the body element and its content.
 So `Body` looks like this: `function():[body_props: Object, body_content: Array<node>]`
-`node(Component, props: Object [, childs: ?Array<node>]):node` | This is how you add child components.
-If you want to add html components, pass the lowercase tagname in a string as the first argument.
-If, like html components do, the added component accepts content, you can pass that as the third argument as an array of nodes.
+`node(Component, props: ?Object=, childs: ?Array<node>=):node` | This is how you add child components.
+If the added component accepts childs (`C` prop), you can pass that as the third argument as an array of nodes.
+`node_html(descriptor: string, props, childs):node` | When you want to add html components, use this function.
+It is very similar to `node` but needs a descriptor instead.
 `node_list(Component, props: Object, data: Array)` | When you want to add a component n times for each entry of an array, this is the (proper) way to go.
 If the array items are objects, the [keys](https://reactjs.org/docs/lists-and-keys.html) are directly taken from an `id` property.
 `now():number` | The _relative_ point of time of the latest rerendering call.
 Do not use this as persistent time reference but just inside of run time.
 Useful for custom animations.
 `hook_async(function(...deps):Promise<T>, deps: ?Array):T` | If you need to wait for some data until it is available, use this instead of `hook_memo`.